 2.2) HTTP redirect from IIS

-2.3) Rewrite rules through URL rewrite module
+2.3) Rewrite rules through the URL rewrite module

-IIS URL rewrite module enables a web admin to create search friendly, easy to remember yet powerful rewrite rules.
-URL rewrite also allows you to perform redirects, send custom responses, stop HTTP requests according to logic expressed in the rewrite rules.
-URL rewrite module is available to use as an extension to IIS and can be downloaded from here.
-To create and test a set of rewrite rules, refer to Microsoft guide here.
+IIS URL rewrite module enables a web admin to create search-friendly, easy-to-remember yet powerful rewrite rules.
+URL rewrite also allows you to perform redirects, send custom responses, and stop HTTP requests according to logic expressed in the rewrite rules.
+The URL rewrite module is available to use as an extension to IIS and can be downloaded from

 3) Redirection in Linux server/VPS